 10. Black Koi Over Whole Torso

 This impressive piece blends into the whole of the chest and upper arms.
-This style of the tattoo was designed to be hidden under typical clothing such as a t-shirt.
-Black koi like this can show you have beaten a struggle.
+This style of the tattoo of a koi fish was designed to be hidden under typical clothing such as a t-shirt.
+Black koi and lotus flower like this can show you have beaten a struggle.

 This is a lovely red koi.
 Red koi can symbolize intense love or power.
 Be sure you consider color when you are picking your koi tattoo.
 The color can change the meaning.